IdanArbiv/Maximum-Weighted-Increasing-Subsequence/README.md

 ![image](https://github.com/IdanArbiv/Maximum-Weighted-Increasing-Subsequence/assets/101040591/8f9e6095-351e-4484-a3fe-5123e5c7dce6)

 # Heuristic Algorithm Results Report:
 In the results obtained from running the heuristic algorithm on various sample datasets (square and rhombus), several key observations can be made:

 1. Maximum Weight of the Initial Chain: Each dataset has an initial maximum weight of the chain (W) determined from the original input.
-The values range from 17 to 44, representing the heaviest chain that can be formed from the initial points.
+The values range from 48 to 195, representing the heaviest chain that can be formed from the initial points.
 2. Execution Time: The execution time of the algorithm for each dataset is provided in seconds.
-The algorithm demonstrates efficient performance across the different sample sizes, with execution times ranging from 0.008 to 0.885 seconds.
+The algorithm demonstrates efficient performance across the different sample sizes, with execution times ranging from 0.016 to 0.812 seconds.
 This showcases the algorithm's ability to process large datasets quickly.
 3. Percentage of Items Changed: The algorithm succeeded in changing the weights of certain points from 1 to 2, selectively modifying a subset of the original points.
-The percentage of items changed varies across the datasets, ranging from approximately 13% to 17%.
+The percentage of items changed varies across the datasets, ranging from approximately 10% to 20% on square data set and 5% to 12% on the rhombus data set.
 This demonstrates the algorithm's capability to identify and modify specific points while maintaining the maximum chain weight constraint.
 4. Impact of Dataset Size: As the dataset size increases, the number of items successfully changed also increases.
 This behavior indicates the algorithm's effectiveness in selectively modifying point weights and achieving a desirable outcome, even with larger datasets.

 Overall, the heuristic algorithm exhibits promising performance in achieving its goal of selectively increasing point weights while preserving the maximum chain weight constraint.
 Although it is a heuristic algorithm and may not provide an optimal solution, it showcases efficiency and effectiveness in modifying point weights based on the given constraints.

 These results provide valuable insights into the algorithm's behavior and its potential application in scenarios where point weights need to be adjusted while maintaining the overall structure and properties of the chain.
 Further analysis and experimentation can be conducted to explore its performance on different types of datasets and evaluate its suitability for specific use cases.

 ## Comparison between Heuristic Algorithm and Naive Approach (optimal solution) on small data sets:
 We conducted a comparison between the two algorithms using a smaller input of up to 21 points.
 The naive algorithm's performance becomes unreasonable for larger inputs, so this restriction was necessary.